How Smart Surveillance Saves You More Than It Costs. The True ROI of CCTV Solutions for Businesses

 Biometric technology offers a very high level of detection and security.
 This is because a fingerprint, iris scan or voice cannot easily be duplicated or falsified.
 Using a biometric means of authentication is less time consuming, dependable (you can’t forget your finger), user friendly and requires almost no training.
 Biometrics can be used to automate processes such as recording employee hours, which are prone to falsification and error.

 When it comes to fingerprints, skin falls into two types – smooth skin which covers most of the body and friction ridge skin.
 Friction ridge skin extends from the fingertips to the wrist and from the tips of the toes to the heel.
 Each area of friction ridge skin is unique to that person.
 So, fingerprints are undoubtedly and irrefutably unique to the individual.
-They are even unique to the finger, thumb or area of palm print of the person.
+They are even unique to the finger, thumb or area of palm print of the person

 You may well ask, however, if it is possible to use the fingerprint of someone who is deceased, create a false face or imitate someone’s voice.
 The simple answer should be no, because modern biometric scanners have liveness detection built into them.
 Liveness detection is any technique used to detect a spoof attempt by determining whether the source of a biometric sample is a live human being or a fake representation.
 This is accomplished through algorithms that analyse data collected from biometric sensors to determine whether the source is live or reproduced.
 Do all cheaper biometric readers work on this basis?
 No, and is there a possibility that a very determined hacker could circumvent the liveness detection?
 Yes, but the technology is far more difficult to find away around than a pin code or simple lock and key.
 For most commercial environments, it’s giving you the right level of security and control.

-Once this data has been captured, it is then analysed and converted into a biometric template.
-This is a binary mathematical representation of the original fingerprint based on an analysis of the minutiae – usually endings and bifurcations of ridges.
-This template cannot be backwards engineered into a picture of a fingerprint.
+When it comes to biometric fingerprint technology, the first stage is the capture of an individual’s fingerprint.
+Unlike a password, a fingerprint is unique to a person and cannot be amended or forgotten.
+Once a piece of biometric data is captured, it is analysed and converted into a biometric template.
+This is a binary mathematical representation of the original fingerprint, based on the analysis of the minutiae – usually the endings and bifurcations of ridges within the fingerprint.
+One essential aspect of this process is that the resulting template cannot be reverse engineered into a picture of a fingerprint.
+This ensures that the original fingerprint remains secure and private.

 A hardware-based recognition system is where the data is stored on a specific piece of hardware and works with the device to recognise the data, without storing the data on the device itself.
 This offers a fast response during user authentication as the biometric templates are stored locally and the recognition system does not require any external response.